 Spanish Passport Renewal

-If you find yourself in Spain and it’s time to renew your passport, head over to the Spanish Ministry of Foreign Affairs or your local Garda station for the task.
-But if you’re abroad, in some other country, you’ll need to find and visit a Spanish embassy or consulate.
+But if you’re abroad, in another country, you’ll need to find and visit a Spanish embassy or consulate.

-It generally takes about a month to renew your Spanish passport, so don’t leave it until the last minute, especially if you’ve travel plans on the horizon.
-Start by popping into a Spanish passport office if you’re in Spain.
+It generally takes about a month to renew your passport.
+Start by popping into a passport office if you’re in Spain.
 If you’re elsewhere, an embassy or consulate will do.
 Fill out your application with great care and gather all the necessary documents.

 If your passport’s gone missing, been nicked, is about to expire, or has seen better days, you can sort out a new one at the Spanish Ministry of Foreign Affairs.
 Bring your valid national ID and the passport you need to replace.
 If you lack these papers, the consular office might be able to confirm your Spanish citizenship by contacting the authorities back home.
 Just a heads-up, though: if it goes down this route, your new passport might only be good for three weeks.
-This short window gives you a chance to round up the proper documents.
+This short window gives you a chance to round up the proper additional documents for Spanish authorities.

 Renewal cost